 10. The Everyman

-- Humble, showing its authenticity, and being friendly, the everyman brand helps people find a sense of belonging and relatedness.
+- Humble, showing its authenticity, and friendly, the everyman brand helps people find a sense of belonging and relatedness.
 IKEA and Target are brands that share this archetype.

 11. The Creator